mrsimonsen/mlops_qa_bot/README.md

 ## Project Description

 This project is a question-answering bot that specializes in MLOps tools.
-The bot is designed to answer questions about a variety of MLOps tools, including ZenML, MLflow, LangSmith, and Docker.
-The project is broken down into two main stages: first, building and containerizing the model locally, and second, creating an MLOps pipeline to automate the deployment of the model to a production environment on AWS.
+The bot is designed to answer questions about a variety of MLOps tools by using a Retrieval-Augmented Generation (RAG) approach with a local Large Language Model (LLM).

+The project is broken down into two main stages.
+The first stage focuses on building and containerizing the model locally.
+The second stage focuses on creating the configuration and workflows for cloud deployment without actually deploying the resources, resulting in a "deployment-ready" application and a complete blueprint for automation.

 ## Project Goal

-The primary goal of this project is to build a reliable and scalable question-answering bot that can be used to quickly find information about MLOps tools.
-This project will also serve as a practical example of how to build and deploy a machine learning model using modern MLOps practices.
+The primary goal of this project is to build a reliable and containerized question-answering bot.
+This project serves as a practical example of how to develop a modern machine learning application and prepare it for deployment using Infrastructure as Code (IaC) and CI/CD planning.

 ## Project Plan

 The project is divided into the following stages and phases:

-### Stage 1: Model Development and Local Implementation
+### Stage 1: Model Development and Final Containerization

-This stage focuses on creating and testing the core question-answering model on a local machine.
+*This stage focuses on the hands-on development of the application, from data ingestion to creating a shareable, containerized final product.*

 **Phase 1: Foundation & Data Engineering (Local)**

-* **Task 1.1: Environment Setup**: Initialize a Git repository, set up a Python environment, and install Ollama for local LLM experimentation.
-* **Task 1.2: Documentation Scraping**: Write and execute scripts to clone the official documentation repositories for the MLOps tools that the bot will be an expert on.
-These tools include ZenML, MLflow, Docker, and others.
-The script will then use `trafilatura` to extract and clean the text content from the documentation files (e.g., Markdown, reStructuredText).
-* **Task 1.3: Data Processing and Chunking**: Clean the scraped text to remove irrelevant artifacts and then split it into smaller, more manageable chunks for processing.
-* **Task 1.4: Vectorization and Storage**: Convert the text chunks into numerical embeddings and store them in a local ChromaDB instance to create a vector database.

-**Phase 2: RAG Application Development (Local)**

-* **Task 2.1: Core RAG Logic**: Develop the core Retrieval-Augmented Generation (RAG) logic, including the retriever that fetches relevant context from the vector database and the generator that creates answers.
-* **Task 2.2: API Service with FastAPI**: Build a RESTful API with a `/query` endpoint using FastAPI to serve the model's answers.
-* **Task 2.3: Containerize the Application**: Write a Dockerfile to package the FastAPI application into a container, ensuring that it can be deployed consistently across different environments.
-* **Task 2.4: Unit & Integration Testing**: Use `pytest` to write and run tests that ensure the reliability and correctness of the application's components.
-* **Task 2.5: Simple Web Interface**:
-    * **Backend CORS Configuration**: Update the FastAPI application to include CORS (Cross-Origin Resource Sharing) middleware.
-    * **Frontend Integration**: Add an HTML and JavaScript-based user interface to an existing webpage (mrsimonsen.net) to send queries to the backend API and display results.

-### Stage 2: MLOps Pipeline and Cloud Deployment

-Once the model is working locally, this stage will focus on automating the data pipeline and deploying the application to a production environment on the cloud.

-**Phase 3: MLOps Orchestration with Kubeflow and LangSmith (Local)**

-* **Task 3.1: Local Kubernetes Setup**: Install and configure a local Kubernetes cluster using Docker Desktop or Minikube to simulate a production environment.
-* **Task 3.2: ZenML Kubeflow Stack**: Install the ZenML Kubeflow integration and configure a new ZenML stack that uses the local Kubeflow instance as its orchestrator.
-* **Task 3.3: ZenML Pipeline Execution**: Run the data ingestion pipeline on the Kubeflow stack, which will execute the pipeline's steps as pods within the local Kubernetes cluster.
-* **Task 3.4: LangSmith and MLflow Integration**:
-    * **LLM Evaluation with LangSmith**: Instrument the pipeline to send traces to LangSmith for debugging and evaluation.
-Use LangSmith's evaluation suite to measure metrics like correctness, relevance, and toxicity.
-    * **Experiment Tracking with MLflow**: Log pipeline parameters, artifacts, and LangSmith evaluation metrics to MLflow to track experiments and monitor performance over time.
-* **Task 3.5: Production Monitoring with LangSmith**: Implement tracing in the production FastAPI application to send real-time data to LangSmith for monitoring latency, cost, and response quality.

-**Phase 4: Cloud Infrastructure as Code (IaC) with EKS**

-* **Task 4.1: Terraform Scripts for AWS**: Write Terraform configuration files to define and provision the necessary cloud infrastructure on AWS, including:
-    * An Amazon EKS (Elastic Kubernetes Service) cluster to serve as the production environment.
-    * An ECR (Elastic Container Registry) to host the production Docker image.
-    * An S3 bucket to store the production vector database and other artifacts.
-    * IAM roles and security groups to ensure secure communication between the different services.
-* **Task 4.2: Provision Infrastructure**: Run `terraform apply` to create the cloud resources defined in the scripts.

-**Phase 5: Continuous Integration & Deployment (CI/CD) to EKS**

-* **Task 5.1: GitHub Actions Workflow**: Create a CI/CD workflow using GitHub Actions by defining the necessary steps in a `.github/workflows/main.yml` file.
-* **Task 5.2: CI - Automated Testing & Building**: Configure the workflow to:
-    * Run the `pytest` suite automatically on every push to the main branch.
-    * Build the Docker image and push it to the AWS ECR repository upon successful testing.
-* **Task 5.3: CD - Automated Deployment to EKS**:
-    * Store AWS credentials and EKS cluster details as secrets in GitHub to allow the workflow to access the cloud environment securely.
-    * Use `kubectl` to apply a Kubernetes deployment manifest, which will instruct the EKS cluster to pull the new image from ECR and deploy it as a pod.
+- **Task 1.1: Environment Setup**: Initialize a Git repository, set up a Python environment, and install Ollama for local LLM experimentation.
+- **Task 1.2: Documentation Scraping**: Write and execute scripts to clone the official documentation repositories for the MLOps tools that the bot will be an expert on.
+- **Task 1.3: Data Processing and Chunking**: Clean the scraped text to remove irrelevant artifacts and then split it into smaller, more manageable chunks for processing.
+- **Task 1.4: Vectorization and Storage**: Convert the text chunks into numerical embeddings and store them in a local ChromaDB instance to create a vector database.

+**Phase 2: RAG Application Development & Packaging**
+- **Task 2.1: Core RAG Logic**: Develop the core Retrieval-Augmented Generation (RAG) logic, including the retriever that fetches relevant context from the vector database and the generator that creates answers.
+- **Task 2.2: API Service with FastAPI**: Build a RESTful API with a `/query` endpoint using FastAPI to serve the model's answers.
+- **Task 2.3: Containerize the Application**: Write a Dockerfile to package the FastAPI application into a container, ensuring that it can be deployed consistently across different environments.
+- **Task 2.4: Unit & Integration Testing**: Use `pytest` to write and run tests that ensure the reliability and correctness of the application's components.
+- **Task 2.5: Push Container to Docker Hub**: Create a public repository on Docker Hub and push the container image, making the application easily shareable and verifiable.
+- **Task 2.6: Simple Web Interface**:
+    - **Backend CORS Configuration**: Update the FastAPI application to include CORS (Cross-Origin Resource Sharing) middleware.
+    - **Frontend Integration**: Add an HTML and JavaScript-based user interface to an existing webpage (mrsimonsen.net) to send queries to the backend API and display results.

+### Stage 2: Deployment and Automation Planning

+*This stage focuses on creating the configuration and workflows for cloud deployment without actually provisioning costly resources.
+The output is a complete, documented blueprint for automation.*

+**Phase 3: Infrastructure and Automation Definition**
+- **Task 3.1: Infrastructure as Code Definition with Terraform**:
+    - Write Terraform configuration files (`.tf`) to define the AWS infrastructure needed for deployment (EKS cluster, ECR repository, S3 bucket, IAM roles).
+    - Validate the configuration by running `terraform init` and `terraform plan` to review the execution plan.
+    - **Note**: `terraform apply` will not be run to avoid incurring costs.

+- **Task 3.2: CI/CD Workflow Creation with GitHub Actions**:
+    - Create a complete CI/CD workflow file at `.github/workflows/main.yml`.
+    - **Implement the CI Portion**: Configure the workflow to trigger on pushes to the `main` branch to automatically run the `pytest` suite and build the Docker image.
+    - **Define (but comment out) the CD Portion**: Write the deployment steps within the workflow file as a template for future deployment, including pushing the image to a container registry and applying a Kubernetes manifest.

+## Tech Stack

+### Core Technologies

+This project is built using the following core technologies:

+* **Python**: The core programming language for the project.
+* **FastAPI**: A modern, high-performance web framework for building APIs.
+* **Docker**: A platform for developing, shipping, and running applications in containers.
+* **ChromaDB**: An open-source embedding database for building AI applications.
+* **LangChain**: A framework for developing applications powered by language models.
+* **Ollama**: A tool for running large language models locally.
+* **DVC**: A tool for data versioning.
+* **Terraform**: An open-source infrastructure as code software tool.
+* **GitHub Actions**: A CI/CD platform for automating build, test, and deployment pipelines.
+* **Pytest**: A testing framework for Python.

+### Knowledge Base

+The bot's knowledge is derived from the official documentation of the following MLOps and cloud-native technologies:

+* AWS (Boto3)
+* ChromaDB
+* DVC
+* Docker
+* FastAPI
+* Git
+* GitHub Actions
+* Kubeflow
+* Kubernetes
+* LangChain
+* LangSmith
+* MLflow
+* Ollama
+* Terraform
+* ZenML

 ## Getting Started

 ### Prerequisites

-* Python 3.8+
+- Python 3.8+
-* Docker
+- Docker
-* Git
+- Git

 ### Installation

 1. Clone the repository:
     ```bash
     git clone [https://github.com/mrsimonsen/mlops_qa_bot.git](https://github.com/mrsimonsen/mlops_qa_bot.git)
     ```

-2. Install the required packages:
+2. Navigate to the project directory:
     ```bash
+    cd mlops_qa_bot
+    ```
+3. Install the required packages:
+    ```bash
     pip install -r requirements.txt
     ```

-3. Run the application:
+4. Run the application:
     ```bash
-    uvicorn main:app --reload
+    uvicorn src.main:app --reload
     ```

-## Tech Stack

-* **Python**: The core programming language for the project.
-* **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.
-* **Docker**: A platform for developing, shipping, and running applications in containers.
-* **ChromaDB**: An open-source embedding database for building AI applications.
-* **ZenML**: An extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
-* **LangSmith**: An observability and evaluation platform for LLM applications.
-* **MLflow**: An open-source platform for managing the end-to-end machine learning lifecycle.
-* **Kubeflow**: A machine learning toolkit for Kubernetes.
-* **AWS**: Amazon Web Services, a cloud computing platform.
-* **Terraform**: An open-source infrastructure as code software tool.
-* **GitHub Actions**: A CI/CD platform that allows you to automate your build, test, and deployment pipeline.
-* **Pytest**: A testing framework for Python.
-* **GitPython**: A Python library to interact with Git repositories.
-* **Trafilatura**: A Python package for web scraping and text extraction.